clipmove/DOSBlood/Readme.md

 * You must already have an installed copy of Blood.
 * Remember to keep a backup of your original executable!
 * This is only for retail English version 1.21 (One Unit Whole Blood)
-* For network, all other players must be using the same DOSBlood build else it will desync!

 ### Build instructions
 Watcom 10.6, MASM 5.10 and TASM 3.2 are required to build